A Dessert Journey of Various Indian States

 Among several specialties of our country, Indian cuisines are another great delight of the tourism of India.
 It ensures a mouthwatering culinary journey to the visitors.
 Every corner of India offers a special food habit and one gets to try out different kind of dishes.
 People of India usually are sweet tooth.
 So, there is no surprise as the country has to offer so much to its guests and people.
 Sweet dishes are the specialty of India and one can find several scrumptious desserts in different Indian cities.
 There are lots of desserts of India, which are superb in taste and consumed irrespective of any special occasion.
-So, whenever you are planning a holiday trip in any place of India, don’t forget to try their delicacies.
-Explore some popular desserts from different Indian states.
+Go through the dessert journey of India and explore some popular desserts from different Indian states.

 This disc-shaped sweet dish is made with all-purpose flour and soaked in sugar syrup.
 This is a popular dessert of Rajasthan, which is mostly prepared in festive seasons.
 People love Ghewar a lot due to its unusual taste.
 However, it is not available in every region and season.
 It is also famous in the neighboring states of Delhi, Haryana, Gujarat, Madhya Pradesh and Uttar Pradesh.

 The popular dessert of Maharashtra is famous in whole Western, eastern and Southern India.
 Not just yummy in taste, Modak is very really attractive in appearance.
 Modak is basically a sweet dumpling stuffed with a filling of fresh coconut and jaggery.
 The soft shell of this sweet dish is prepared with rice flour & processed milk.
 The sweet has great importance in the worship of Lord Ganesha.